 Dennis O’Keefe and Jean Brooks can’t convince the police in a New Mexico town that an escaped leopard didn’t kill two women (The Leopard Man).

-New York’s finest falsely arrest for murder Dean Jagger (When Strangers Marry) as well as Alan Curtis (Phantom Lady).
-They are also hunting Humphrey Bogart for supposedly committing the same crime (All Through the Night).
+New York’s finest falsely arrest for murder Dean Jagger (When Strangers Marry) and Alan Curtis (Phantom Lady).
+They are also hunting Chester Morris (Meet Boston Blackie) and Humphrey Bogart (All Through the Night) for supposedly committing the same crime.

 Spies, who have killed a man in Richard Carlson’s hotel room, tip off the local police about the corpse.
 When Carlson realizes he is going to be arrested, he flees (Fly-By-Night).